fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-immunization-intro.md

 ## Finnish National Vaccination Register

-All of vaccinations in Finland are recorded into Kanta's Patient Data Repository and Hilmo system.
+All vaccinations in Finland are recorded into Kanta's Patient Data Repository and Hilmo system.
 Eventually these system determine the required information, at least when recording vaccination.
 It is highly recommended to familiarize onself with the [specification](https://koodistopalvelu.kanta.fi/codeserver/pages/classification-view-page.xhtml?classificationKey=644&versionKey=1572) when applying this profile although all of the fields may not be relevant in given use case.